What to Expect?

 Do I have to give money?

-No. There is an offering made during the service to enable our members to contribute to the Lord’s work here, and you will have the opportunity to give if you wish, but there is no expectation for visitors to give.
+No. There is an offering box near the door for those who wish to contribute to the Lord’s work here, and you can give if you wish, but there is no expectation for visitors to give.

 Is there something for my children during the meeting?